akira-tech/RFQ993471/README.md

 #### 508 Compliance

-Just like with other Akira solutions we made sure this app is 508 compliant, fixed all related problems (including the contrast errors) and made the wordcloud content available to screenreaders.
+We made sure this app is 508 compliant, fixed all related problems (including the contrast errors) and made the wordcloud content available to screenreaders.
-You have review the compliance with <a href="https://wave.webaim.org/toolbar/">Webaim WAVE Toolbar</a> (please do not use the online version).
+You have review the compliance with <a href="https://wave.webaim.org/toolbar/">Webaim WAVE Toolbar</a> (please do not use the online version), [screenshot if provided](/doc/508/508.png).
-You can also find the [WAVE scan screenshot](/doc/508/508.png) in the Github repository.

 #### REST API
   Our application both consumes and exposes data via REST interface: